esimonetti/SugarDockerized/README.md

 $sugar_config['default_permissions']['group'] = 'sugar';
 ```

-### Run the included command line Repair
+### Run command line Repair
-The application contains few scripts built to facilitate the system's repair from command line.
+The application installs few scripts built to facilitate the system's repair from command line.
 The scripts will wipe the various caches (including OPcache and Redis if used).
-It will also warm-up as much as possible the application, to improve the browser experience on first load.
 The cron container from which the repair runs, has also been optimised to speed up the repairing processing.
 To run the repair from the docker host, assuming that the repository has been checked out on sugardocker execute:

 ```
 cd sugardocker
-./repair
+./utilities/repair.sh
 ```
+The actual code for `repair.sh` leverages the [`toothpaste.sh`](#toothpastesh) script mentioned above.

 ### Setup Sugar instance to leverage Redis object caching
 Add on `config_override.php` the following options:
 ```